Peter Morgan, Rosalind Wade Haddon and Melanie Gibson

-This volume is the second of two devoted to the ceramics in the Collection.
-Here, nearly 400 works produced after the Mongol conquests are presented, dating from the 13th to the 19th centuries and originating in lands both inside and beyond the Islamic world.
-The volume is a two-part set.
-The first part starts with the Ilkhanid pottery, which is extensive; it is particularly strong in blue-glazed lajvardina and lustre tilework, although virtually all types are represented (only a sample of the tilework is included, for most will appear in vol. XXIV, Monuments and Memorials).
+This first part begins with the Ilkhanid pottery, which is extensive; although virtually all types are represented, the Collection is particularly strong in the blue-glazed lajvardinah and lustre tiles (only a sample of the latter is included here – most will appear in volume XXIV, Monuments and Memorials).
 Judicious collecting has also created an important research resource for understanding the transition from Ilkhanid to Timurid styles.
-The pottery from Timurid Iran and Central Asia of the 15th century is noteworthy both because it is barely represented in other collections and because it enables links between Chinese and Islamic wares to be explored.
-The first part also includes a small but important group of vessels and sherds from Mamluk Egypt and Syria.
+The pottery from Timurid Iran and central Asia of the 15th century is noteworthy both because it is barely represented in other collections and because it enables links between Chinese and Islamic wares to be explored.
+The book also includes a small but important group of ceramics, including sherds, from Mamluk Egypt and Syria.

 Dr Peter Morgan – Former Director, British Institute of Persian Studies, Iran; research interests include Ilkhanid ceramics and tilework